 Never venture on a boat by yourself

 It is a very good idea to have knowledge of a place before you visit.
 Absorbing the essence of the place can be worthwhile.
 It should be kept in mind that unlike tigers in other national parks in India, tigers at Sundarbans are notorious.

 Tiger attacks in Sundarban are not uncommon.
-But most incidents occur when a hungry tiger encounters fishermen or honey-collectors.
+But most incidents occur when a hungry tiger encounters fishermen or honey collectors.

-The theories behind tiger attacks in Sundarban is debatable and perhaps, beyond the scope of this blog.
+The theories behind tiger attacks in Sundarban are debatable and perhaps, beyond the scope of this blog.
 Although a tiger attacking a tourist boat is improbable, it is not a good idea to go too close to the forest – ever.

 If you interact with women from nearby villages, you will realize that not many adorn themselves.
 This is because, over the years, many of them have lost their husbands to ferocious tiger attacks.
 These women are now known as ‘Tiger Widows.’

 Tiger widows haven’t just lost their husbands but also their identity.
 They face active discrimination by their clan.
 They are subjected to the slur of swami khejo (husband eaters) as they are considered responsible for the death of their spouse by an animal attack.

 They are also burdened with numerous ritualistic practices to keep Bonbibi satisfied.
 Bonbibi is the Goddess of the mangrove forests.

 Due to overpopulation, the territorial boundary between forest and human habitation is confusing and diffused.
 Unfortunately, neither the animals nor humans actually understand it.